 And then as quickly as it had started, it had gone.
 The light returned and the noise of the customers and the market filtered back into the world.
 The rain battered against the roof and the city’s dogs barked furiously as the rusty old airship passed overhead.
 All signifying the start of another day in South Tycho City.

 Hunder checked the burner under the hot plate and gave the eternal gumbo a quick stir.
-He knew he didn’t really need to bother.
+He knew he didn’t need to bother.
 The stew had been bubbling away on the gas ring for decades.
-New ingredients were regularly added and stirred into it, bringing the older ingredients back to the top of the pot before a steaming ladleful was splatted into a bowl and handed to the latest customer who would generally give the contents a cursory glance before wondering ‘Why the hell do I come in here?’
+New ingredients were regularly added and stirred into it.
+Bringing the older ingredients back to the top of the pot.
+Before a steaming ladleful was splatted into a bowl and handed to the latest customer.
+Who would generally give the contents a cursory glance before wondering ‘Why the hell do I come in here?’

-The old man who’d owned the greasy spoon before Hunder had been adamant that it was still the same stew he’d made years before.
+The old man who’d owned the greasy spoon before Hunder, had been adamant that it was still the same stew he’d made years before.
 Hunder had always suspected that somewhere in that pot there was indeed a remnant ingredient from the gumbo’s genesis.
-Years ago, he’d worried that one day he was going to serve it to some unsuspecting punter who would probably scream and mutate right in front of his eyes.
-Yet the constitutions of the local stall keepers had so far proved more than a match for any potentially antediluvian ingredient.
+Years ago, he’d worried that one day he was going to serve it to some unsuspecting punter.
+Who, having taken a bite, would then scream and mutate right in front of his eyes.
+Yet the constitutions of the local stall keepers had so far proven more than a match for any potentially antediluvian ingredient.

 Out of force of habit Hunder stirred.
 The same as he’d always done and the same as the old man had done every morning and every night for who knows how long.